On its 40th anniversary… Me and the Beings of Camel Publications

 The cunning fox of Zafzaf returned to whisper to me like a clever devil, while my eyes told me the story of the city from inside the café.
 Perhaps the city is “the story of the eye,” but from a perspective other than that conveyed by Georges Bataille in his famous story of the eye.

 A flock of pigeons suddenly appeared in the sky of the street, and I was happy to watch them from behind the glass of the café.
 The rain had been trapped in the plate of the sky and the rays of the sun were peeking out like innocent thieves.
-“Dreams of dreams” came to me about the same as those in Antonio Tabucchi’s book, which was the result of a semi-secret conversation with Fernando Pessoa, standing, near the bar that separates the café workers from its visitors.
+“Dreams of dreams” came to me regarding the same as those in Antonio Tabucchi’s book, which was the result of a semi-secret conversation with Fernando Pessoa, standing, near the bar that separates the café workers from its visitors.
 Their words were very hoarse, like the bellies of dark nights.

 The city faded from the glow of an innocent sun that rose to the sky, and I do not know if literature has the right to invade the city… I began repeating to myself this phrase that attacked me with passion: I do not know if literature has the right to invade the city.